-Every day, surgeons at Memorial Health University Medical Center (MHUMC) perform intricate, life-changing procedures in our 30+ operating rooms.
+The surgeons at Memorial Health’s specialty surgical center perform intricate, life-changing procedures in our 30+ operating rooms.
 Whether removing a child’s tonsils or repairing a delicate spinal column, our surgical teams demonstrate precision and the utmost concern for patient safety.

-Our leading-edge services include a minimally invasive surgery center, the da Vinci Si robotic surgical system, and a team of highly trained and nationally recognized surgeons.
+Our leading-edge services include a minimally invasive surgery center, the da Vinci robotic surgical system and a team of highly trained and nationally recognized surgeons.

-Memorial Health University Medical Center was the first in the region to offer an innovative new technique to relieve chronic sinusitis.
+Memorial Health offers balloon sinusplasty using an innovative new technique to relieve chronic sinusitis.

 Endoscopic Sinus Surgery